tddyer/mlb-statistics-web-crawler/README.md

 Ever wonder just how good your favorite baseball player is?
 Well now you can know thanks to this MLB player rater!

 ## What?
-A web scraper that gathers lifetime statistics for every active MLB player and then uses those statistics to generate an accurate overall rating for that player
+A web scraper that aggregates lifetime statistics for every active player in the MLB and then uses those statistics to generate an accurate overall rating for that player.

 ## Why?
 I have begun to develop a passion for data analysis/web scraping and I figured what better way to explore it than with my favorite sport, baseball.